Brian Bloom

 Brian Keith Bloom (born June 30, 1970) is an American actor and screenwriter.
 He co-wrote the screenplay and starred in The A-Team, produced by brothers Tony and Ridley Scott.
 Bloom is the voice of Captain America in The Avengers: Earth's Mightiest Heroes and multiple subsequent Marvel titles.
 He is the voice of Varric Tethras in BioWare's Dragon Age franchise, B.J.
-Blazkowicz in MachineGames' Wolfenstein series, as well as multiple Call of Duty performances including Nick Reyes in Call of Duty: Infinite Warfare, the latter of which he co-wrote.
+Blazkowicz in MachineGames' Wolfenstein series, as well as multiple Call of Duty performances including Nick Reyes in Call of Duty: Infinite Warfare, which he co-wrote.
 He was also a co-writer of Call of Duty: Modern Warfare.
 He starred as The Punisher in Avengers Confidential: Black Widow and Punisher.